cepem/rovaccine/README.md

 The script will make a request every 30 seconds and it'll notify you once it finds an availble slot

 #### How to pick the vaccine ?
 In app.js on line 20 you have a constant named VACCINE_TYPE.
-Depending on your vaccine prefference set it to one of the followings value:
+Depending on your vaccine prefference set it to one of the followings values:
 - 1 for  Pfizer-BioNTech
 - 2 for  Moderna
 - 3 for AstraZeneca*

 ## FAQ
-**Where do I get the data for the PROFILE_DATA object ? **
+**Where do I get the data for the PROFILE_DATA object ?**

 This script is already extremly easy to setup and use therefore I'll let you figure that one on your own.